home-assistant/home-assistant.io/source/_integrations/panel_custom.markdown

 ---
 title: Custom panel
-description: Instructions on how to add customized panels to the frontend of Home Assistant.
+description: Instructions on how to add customized panels to the front end of Home Assistant.
 ha_category:
   - Front end
 ha_release: 0.26